eder13/Spring-Boot-OAuth2-React-Project-Template/README.md

 # Spring Boot OAuth2 React Template

-A full stack Spring Boot + React template with integrated OAuth2 (Github) support.
+A full stack Spring Boot + React template with integrated OAuth2 (Google) support.

 The index.html is served on `localhost:8081/` using Thymeleaf.
 The api is served on `localhost:8081/api` endpoint (as specified in `application.yml`).
 ## Requirements